whoisdsmith/SmartFileOrganizer/README.md

 - Use the search box to filter documents by filename or content
 - Results update as you type
 - Clear the search box to show all documents again

+### Application Settings

+The Settings tab provides various customization options:

+1. **Batch Processing**:
+   - Adjust the batch size to control how many files are processed simultaneously
+   - Smaller batch sizes use less memory but may take longer
+   - Larger batch sizes may be faster but require more system resources
+   - Click "Save as Default" to store your preferred batch size for future sessions

+2. **Directory Defaults**:
+   - Set your commonly used source and target directories as defaults
+   - Click "Use Current" to save the currently selected directories
+   - These saved locations will be pre-populated when you restart the application

+3. **Interface Theme**:
+   - Choose from available visual themes to customize the application appearance
+   - The theme selector shows all available themes for your system
+   - Click "Apply Theme" to switch to the selected theme immediately

 ## Advanced Usage